tipos/sLang/README.md

 This is a very simple tool that let's you add multiple languages to your website. sLang is written in pure JS and has no dependencies.

 # Usage:
 Just add the custom data attribute to the element text of which has to be changed.
 By default, attribute name is "data-lang".
-You may change it if you want.
-However, make sure to keep the "data-" prefix.
-Value of this attribute is used as the keys to get the required translation.
+You may change it by using ```javascript sLang.setSelector()``` method.
+Value of this attribute is used as the keys for getting the required translation.
-If you want to change text of "value" or "placeholder" attribute then you should add the prefix "v_" or "p_" respectively to the begining of the keys.
+If you want to change text of "value" or "placeholder" attribute then you should add the prefixes "v_" or "p_" respectively to the begining of the keys.

 ```html
 <!-- Text -->